-Textile Exchange will be celebrating our 15th anniversary and our evolution from a small nonprofit focused exclusively on the expansion of organic cotton supply and demand to a respected global presence that inspires and equips people to accelerate sustainable business practices in the textile value network.
-In addition to our reports and insights, our annual Sustainability Conference convenes all participants in the apparel and textile industry in order to discuss leading challenges and opportunities for the industry to adopt more sustainable business practices.
+Textile Exchange is celebrating our 15th anniversary and our evolution from a small nonprofit focused exclusively on the expansion of organic cotton supply and demand to a respected global presence that inspires and equips people to accelerate sustainable business practices in the textile value network.
+Join us in honoring our founding members as we celebrate our history during a kick off of Textile Exchange’s 2017 Textile Sustainability Conference near Washington, D.C. during the week of October 9-13.

 The conference focus and call to action this year is

 “United by Action: Catalyzing the Sustainable Development Goals in Textiles”

 Textile Exchange conferences offer participants, which last year totaled over 425 people representing 258 companies from 39 countries, the latest research, trends, innovations, and solutions to challenges faced by the apparel and textile industry.
 Through active participation, the outcomes of this event will identify action items to develop a roadmap to 2030 for the industry.